The Blind Spot

 Read the full storyThe 30-Point EBITDA Transformation

-Over six years, a series of connected moves across engineering, cost structure, product strategy, and M&A grew revenue 2.5X, from $30M to $80M, and improved EBITDA by over 30 points.
+Over six years, a series of connected moves across engineering, cost structure, product strategy, and M&A grew revenue 2.5X and improved EBITDA by over 30 points.

 Read the full story